 Lack of equipment and training.
 Most of the peacekeeping in both UNAMID and MONUSCO come from other African countries.
 These soldiers are being paid by the UN for their service, which is based on an average of what a trained military troop would cost regardless of from where it came.
 However, a large majority of the peacekeepers participating in these operations lack the necessary skills, training or even equipment.
 The developed countries over time have rectified many of these problems, but they have not been completely eliminated.
 The members of the peacekeeping operations rotate periodically, and some of the new units still arrive without the necessary equipment.
 The provision of training and equipment to the participating troops and police personnel is a vital factor to guarantee the success of any peacekeeping operation.

 Lack of priorities.
-Both peacekeeping operations have lengthy and complex mandates, which dilute the resources and the efforts of the peacekeepers, and makes difficult or impossible for the peacekeepers to focus on specific mandates or specific areas.
-In addition, in both operations all the mandates have equal weight and there is no mandate that has priority over any other mandate.
+Both peacekeeping operations have lengthy and complex mandates, which dilute the resources and efforts of the peacekeepers and make it difficult or impossible for the peacekeepers to focus on specific mandates or specific areas.
+In addition, in both operations, all the mandates have equal weight and there is no mandate that has priority over any other mandate.
 The prioritization of the mandates is left to the commander in the ground, who should use his best judgment to determine which mandate, if any, has priority over the others.
 The net result is that few, if any, of the missions’ goals have been fulfilled.
-Both peacekeeping operations remain in the ground because the conflict continues, and although probably they have been somewhat beneficial, in certain respect they have aggravated the conflict, as when the peacekeepers have engaged in abusing civilians or in criminal activities.
-These activities would not have occurred if the peacekeepers were not there, but on the other hand, it is impossible to estimate how much good these operations have done, if any, or how much worse the situation could have been in the absence of the peacekeepers.
+Both peacekeeping operations remain in the ground because the conflict continues, and although probably they have been somewhat beneficial, in a certain respect they have aggravated the conflict, as when the peacekeepers have engaged in abusing civilians or in criminal activities.
+These activities would not have occurred if the peacekeepers were not there, but on the other hand, it is impossible to estimate how much good these operations have done if any, or how much worse the situation could have been in the absence of the peacekeepers.
 Judging from what is known about these operations so far, it seems that overall these operations have made a positive impact, although none of them have been able to fulfill any of their mandates at one hundred percent.

 Lack of support by the host government.
 The government of the DRC has repeatedly requested the AU and UN to begin withdrawing their peacekeepers with the idea that this will accelerate the country’s return to normality.
 The UN, however, has kept a presence in the ground fearing that the situation could become even worse in the absence of the peacekeepers.
 The situation is very complex, with many participants and the involvement directly or indirectly of all of Congo’s neighboring countries.
-The government of the Sudan, for a long period of time, was against the idea of deploying peacekeepers in Darfur and accepted them only after intense pressure from the international community.
+The government of Sudan, for a long period of time, was against the idea of deploying peacekeepers in Darfur and accepted them only after intense pressure from the international community.
 After the formation of the independent government of South Sudan, the mission has been welcomed by the host government.
 While the situation has not been completely stabilized, it seems that UNAVID, the South Sudan peacekeeping operation may be closer to fulfill its objectives than MONUSCO.

 The obvious recommendations then become to achieve improvements in these weak areas, something that is easier said than done.
 Some of these weaknesses, such as the lack of training and equipment, or lack of support by the host government, are factors about which the UN has little control and which depend on the level of military sophistication of the sending country.
-The most promising areas for improvement are in the areas of establishing priorities, improving coordination and ensuring discipline, although it is clear that all the areas are tremendously important.
+The most promising areas for improvement are in the areas of establishing priorities, improving coordination, and ensuring discipline, although it is clear that all the areas are tremendously important.

 However, despite all the weaknesses and problems, it is probably true that the situation would have been much worse without the presence of the AU/UN peacekeepers, although this conclusion is difficult to prove or to measure.